-Re: Senate Select Committee Inquiry into the Australian Government's response to the COVID-19 pandemic
+Re: Inquiry into the Queensland Government's economic response to COVID-19

-As the voice of stroke in Australia, Stroke Foundation welcomes the Senate Select Committee Inquiry into the Australian Government's response to the COVID-19 pandemic.
+As the voice of stroke in Australia, Stroke Foundation welcomes the Inquiry into the Queensland (QLD) Government's economic response to COVID-19.

 In responding to the inquiry, Stroke Foundation recognises this pandemic was unprecedented and required a rapid and co-ordinated response.
-It has impacted the whole community and will continue to require a whole of Government response until effective vaccination and treatment pathways are developed.
+It has impacted the whole community and will continue to require a whole of Government - both federal and state - response until effective vaccination and treatment pathways are developed.